kylierandolph/NHB-Rebuild/README.md

     LEARN - Links to WP site with a list of tutorials<br>
     SUBSCRIBE - Links to a 'checkout' powered by STRIPE<br>

+To complete Code Louisville's Front End Project requirements, "Home" will be complete with user interactivity but the "Shop", "Learn", and "Subscribe" navigation items will be dead.
+(With the intention to complete during Code Louisville's FSJS course.

+If you're looking at this and see something that just seems strange- please let me know!
+Most of my knowledge is from online videos and would love to hear from a 'real person' :-)

+- Kylie.r.randolph@gmail.com